jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 The `"main_transactions"` section specifies details about the base table `"table_name"`.
 The `"transaction_id"` parameter should point to the name primary key of the table.
 If the transaction_id is not unique than the mapping process will fail.
-By default the datatype of the transaction_id is assumed to be int8.
+By default the data type of the transaction_id is assumed to be int8.
 The parameter `"schema"` sets the database schema.
 For a subset of the table to select the SQL `"where_clause"` can be set.
 For generating matrices in a specific row order the `"fields_to_order_by"` sets this as a list of field names.

 The mapper configuration occurs in the `"mappings"` section.
 Each mapping rule is an entry in a list.
+A mapping rule must have a `"name"`, `"path"` and a `"type"`.
+Data is stored in nested dictionaries which creates a path.
+This is so data can be grouped together.
+By grouping data in paths this helps making working with the data clearer.
+It is general good practice to separate your independent variables with the dependent variables.
+For example, setting the `"path"` to `["independent", "discharge"]` independent variable and for the variables that we are trying to predict `["dependent", "discharge"]`.

 ## Mapping multiple relational database tables

+## Running the mapper script

 # Going from JSON to HDF5